Raphiiko/OyasumiVR/README.md

     <img src="https://github.com/Raphiiko/Oyasumi/blob/develop/docs/img/screenshot1.png?raw=true" width="600">
 </p>

 This is the main repository for Oyasumi.
-It is an open source tool to assist with sleeping in virtual reality.
+It is an open source tool to assist with sleeping in virtual reality (VRChat).

 ## Getting started